Support Hillsdale College and Get Your Favorite Online Course on DVD

 Comprehensive DVD Box Set

-You can receive all 15 of Hillsdale’s online courses on DVD with a tax-deductible gift of $1,500 or more to Hillsdale College today.
+You can receive all 27 of Hillsdale’s online course DVD box sets with a tax-deductible gift of $2,700 or more to Hillsdale College today.
 This comprehensive DVD box set is perfect for viewing in your home or a small group.
 You might also find it useful for a homeschool curriculum or personal study.
 The DVDs also make a perfect gift.